M3-Technology-Group/ch5-svelte/README.md

 Extend the functionality of the @crestron/ch5-crcomlib library with the power of Svelte 5 Runes.
 This library provides a simple and easy to use interface for using crestron signals using the svelte 5 runes API.

 This library does not expose any Crestron CH-5 Components directly.
-Instead, it provides a simple interface for using the signals from the Crestron CH-5 components in a Svelte application.
+Instead, it provides a simple interface for using the signals from the Crestron CrComLib in a Svelte application.
 There are numerous Svelte UI component libraries that provide feature rich components.

 Note: This library is **not** sponsored, supported or endorsed by Crestron Electronics Inc. Crestron True Blue Support cannot provide support for this library, or any issues that may arise from its use.

+Step by step instructions for setting up a new project in video form is available on [Youtube](https://www.youtube.com/watch?v=XJNJ1wvaF4U) or by following the instructions in the [Getting Started](#getting-started) section below.

 ## Features